cBournhonesque/lightyear/examples/README.md

 ## Advanced

-- `avian_physics`: example that shows how to replicate a physics simulation using xpbd.
+- `avian_2d`: example that shows how to replicate a 2D physics simulation using Avian.
   We also use the `leafwing` feature for a better way to manage inputs.
-- `avian_3d_character`: example that shows clients controlling server-authoritative 3D objects simulated using avian.
+- `avian_3d`: example that shows clients controlling server-authoritative 3D objects simulated using Avian.
 - `projectiles`: advanced examples that showcases how to do projectile replication under various networking modes
 - `fps`: example that shows how to spawn player-objects directly on the Predicted timeline, and how to use lag compensation to compute collisions between predicted and interpolated entities.
 - `auth`: an example that shows how a client can get a `ConnectToken` to connect to a server